U.S. Northeast digs out from blizzard, tornado strikes in South

 GREAT LAKES TO THE ATLANTIC

-The Connecticut town of Hamden had 40 inches (101 cm) and nearby Milford 38 inches (96.5 cm), the National Weather Service said.
+The Connecticut town of Hamden had 40 inches and nearby Milford 38 inches, the National Weather Service said.

 New York Governor Andrew Cuomo said 675 pieces of equipment and 975 personnel had been dispatched to help Suffolk County, making up the eastern half of Long Island, dig out of 3 feet of snow.